 Dvořák’s first surviving attempts at composition, dating from the latter half of the 1850s, correspond to the stage he had reached in his musical development at that time.
 These pieces are short piano polkas written in the spirit of the period conventions; the organ preludes and fugues were school assignments which do not betray any artistic ambition, their sole purpose being to demonstrate in practice the extent to which the pupil had mastered the study material.

-The most important compositions from Dvorak’s early period are his first two symphonies (C minor and B flat major), the String Quintet in A minor and the String Quartet in A major.
+The most important compositions from Dvořák’s early period are his first two symphonies, the String Quintet in A minor and the String Quartet in A major.
 Given his previous lack of experience in the composition of major forms, these works are remarkable.
 They all betray a surfeit of invention which had yet to be credibly exploited.
-The works reveal the influence of the Viennese classics, particularly Schubert, Beethoven and Mozart, yet they also already show signs of Dvorak’s subsequent characteristic language.
+The works reveal the influence of the Viennese classics, particularly Schubert, Beethoven and Mozart, yet they also already show signs of Dvořák’s subsequent characteristic language.

 forging his own unique style